310mc/https-310mc.github.io-tl/source/_posts/aquarium/aquarium_together.md

 {% endbubble %}

 {% bubble Madara %}
-Mm~ Actually, maybe the reason I’m the only one he rejects has some special motive to it…
+Mm~ Actually, maybe the reason I’m the only one he rejects now has some special motive to it…

-But, well… maybe he just thinks I’m annoying, so that’s why he hates me.
+But, well… maybe he just thinks I’m overbearing, so that’s why he hates me.
 {% endbubble %}

 {% bubble Rei %}